Early Childhood Education

 - Policy Development Officer

-- Curtin’s education courses were ranked number 37 in the world in the 2014 QS World University Rankings by Subject.
+- Curtin’s education courses were ranked number in the top 100 in the world in the 2016 QS World University Rankings by Subject.

 - Five of our Department of Education staff members have recently received prestigious national teaching awards.